cheesehero112/notes/Chihiro's Study Progress.md

 ### CS Prep:

+4/20/22: Admission to CS prep confirmed!
+Attending Women/NB cohord that starts on 5/9/22.

 4/17/22: Interview scheduled.
 JSB assessment is sent.
 Emailed admission about promo code.

 4/15/22: Got an email invitation to schedule an interview.
 Need to schedule an interview.